sudonitesh/runio/README.md

 **(a blockchain based waste-management system)**

 ****OVERVIEW****
-Scrapers is a blockchain based solution to the present problem of waste disposal without treatment.The platform atmomates and collects the waste produced in the household by the concerned authority in a supply-chain and passing the tenderised amount to the selected Company which recycles the waste and this whole process is securely insured without any faulty activity via supply-chain solution of blockchain.
+Scraper is a blockchain based solution to the present problem of waste disposal without treatment.The platform atmomates and collects the waste produced in the household by the concerned authority in a supply-chain and passing the tenderised amount to the selected Company which recycles the waste and this whole process is securely insured without any faulty activity via supply-chain solution of blockchain.

 **Flaws based on stats-**
 1. About 20% of garbage is not collected from household and add up to littering of nearby.